 Deferred Action for Childhood Arrivals (DACA)

-- Those who already have DACA remain protected from deportation and may continue to renew their work permits under the rules established in 2012.
+- Current DACA beneficiaries remain protected and may continue renewing their work permits until further notice.

 This information is not legal advice.